 Work Environment (temperature, noise, illumination, etc.)

-The Ergonomics Design Worksheet provides an ‘road map’ to the journey of workstation, tool and equipment design.
+The Ergonomics Design Worksheet provides a ‘road map’ to the journey of workstation, tool and equipment design.

 Ergonomics Design Worksheet Case Study

 Let’s open the template of the Ergonomics Design Worksheet to take a look at it.
-To use the Worksheet fill in the top section that includes the workstation, tool or equipment name and other pertinent information.
+To use the Worksheet, fill in the top section that includes the workstation, tool or equipment name and other pertinent information.
 Save the Worksheet with an appropriate file name.